 Table 19-2, Residual Life Requirements, defines the Residual Life at Handback which the Elements must have.
 Table 19-2, Residual Life Requirements, is included as Attachment 19-2.
 Table 19-2 shall be populated throughout the Term to define the Residual Life at Handback of all applicable Elements if it is deemed certain Elements are not included.
 At Handback for any Element of the Project for which a Residual Life at Handback is not specified in Table 19-2, excluding Existing Elements outside of the Toll Lanes, the Residual Life at Handback for the Element shall equal the documented serviceable life of the Element or five (5) years, whichever is less.
+As a sole exception within Existing Elements, should any existing ITS elements not falling within the Managed Lanes be replaced or reconstructed during the Term, these elements would become subject to Handback Requirements

 Developer shall perform Residual Life Inspections within the Project as noted below.
-Within thirty (30) Days following performance of each Residual Life Inspection, Developer shall submit to TxDOT the findings of the inspection, Residual Life test results and Residual Life calculations, as more particularly described in Section 20.1.2of the Agreement.
+Within thirty (30) Days following performance of each Residual Life Inspection, Developer shall submit to TxDOT the findings of the inspection, Residual Life test results and Residual Life calculations, as more particularly described in Section 20.1.2 of the Agreement.